Dmitri-Sintsov/django-jinja-knockout/QUICKSTART.rst

   read-only, while making newly added ones editable.
 * ``CustomFullClean`` / ``StripWhilespaceMixin`` mixins for Django forms.

+See `forms`_ for the detailed explanation.

 management/commands/djk_seed.py
 -------------------------------
-``djk_seed`` management command allows to execute post-migration Django model seeds.
+``djk_seed`` management command allows to execute post-migration database seeds for specified Django app / model.

 See `management_commands`_ for more info.

 middleware.py
 -------------
 * Middleware is extendable (inheritable).
-* Client-side `viewmodels`_ via AJAX result and injected into html page / user session.
+* Client-side `viewmodels`_ via AJAX result and / or injected into html page / user session.
 * Automatic timezone detection and timezone activation from the browser.
 * request.custom_scripts for dynamic injection of client-side scripts.
-* `DJK_APPS`_ views require permission defined in urls.py by default.
+* `DJK_APPS`_ views require permission defined in urls.py by default, which increases the default security.
 * Request mock-up.
 * Mini-router.